docahatian/CMSC127prjct/README.md

 > a UI to view, edit, delete created events or events attended
 > an event manager UI
 > a punctuality marker UI to report attendance to events

+Note:
+The frontend prograss is currently in Event_Manager_UI.html The .css and .js files are part of it, but it's not yet applied to the php file.
+-Kent